prasanth-ntu/ML_COURSERA/README.md

 As of now, there's one code in the repository.
 As time goes by, more and more code will be added.

-[1. costFunction](https://github.com/PRASANTH-NTU/ML_COURSERA/blob/master/costFunctionClassObjects.m) - This program computes the cost function for different values of theta.
+[1. costFunction](https://github.com/PRASANTH-NTU/ML_COURSERA/blob/master/costFunctionClassObjects.m) - This program computes the cost function for different values of theta & plots them on the figure along with other useful information.

 ##  Running the code
 #### [1. costFunction](https://github.com/PRASANTH-NTU/ML_COURSERA/blob/master/costFunctionClassObjects.m)